All Around Austin

 Hamilton Pool’s limestone outcropping features a 50-foot waterfall that plunges into a box canyon.
 Located on Hamilton Creek, it’s 3/4 mile from the Pedernales River.
 Though the waterfall never completely dries up, it does fluctuate seasonally.

-To get to Hamilton Pool, a .25-mile hike is required down a steep trail with stairs, not suitable for those with mobility or health issues.
-Find only composing pit toilets, with no changing area.
-No concessions or tables available at the pool area.
+To get to Hamilton Pool, a .25-mile hike is required down a steep trail with stairs, unsuitable for those with mobility or health issues.
+Find only composing pit toilets and no changing area.
+No concessions or tables are available at the swimming area.
+The park area offers hiking trails as well.

-Located at 24300 Hamilton Road in Dripping Springs.
-Open year round though daily reservations required from March to October.
-Admission is $15 (cash only) per carload and this is in addition to the $11 online reservation fee.
+Located at 24300 Hamilton Road in Dripping Springs, it is open year-round, though daily reservations are required from March to October.
+Adult admission is $8 (cash only), and kids 12 and younger enter for free.
+This is in addition to the $12 online reservation fee, payable by credit card.

-NOTE: Swimming is prohibited as of Spring 2021.
-Check Travis County website for more information.
+NOTE: Swimming is prohibited when bacteria levels are high.
+Check the Travis County website for more information.
+This happens frequently after a rain.

 Schlitterbahn.
 Best Waterpark in Texas for families